sc-workshop/SupercellSWF-Animate/README.md

 - [Typescript and ts-node](https://www.npmjs.com/package/ts-node)
 - MSVC Build tools (Visual Studio)

-Instruction will be divided into 3 parts, instructions for building Plugin, Publish settings and installer:

-- Installer
-    Install node modules inside ```installer``` folder with command:
+To prepare all the necessary dependencies, run the following command in the project folder:
 `
-    npm install
+    npm run cook
 `

+Next, after preparing all modules, you need to open console in root of repository.
-- Publish Settings
+- Release
-    Open console in ```publisher``` folder and enter following command to install all dependencies needed for build:
+    To build a installer with all packages, you need to fill in certificate details in `scripts/cert.ts` and then run following command:
     `
-    npm install --save-dev
+    npm run package
     `
-    After installation, just if you want you can try to start test local server with command:
-    `
-    npm run start
-    `
-    Try opening `localhost:8080` in your browser.
-If page works and you see publisher interface, then everything is OK!

-- Plugin
-    Install node modules inside ```plugin``` folder with command:
-    `
-    npm install
-    `
-    And make sure you have installed Visual Studio with C++ build tools and also Cmake which should be in system variables or PATH.
-That's all!

-Next, after preparing all modules, you need to open console in root of repository.
+    After the command completes, installer files will be available in `dist/package` folder.
+    You can run it or zip and share.
 - Debug
     If you want to use a debug build then make sure you have CEP debug mode enabled.
 You can read more about CEP [Here](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_9.x/Documentation/CEP%209.0%20HTML%20Extension%20Cookbook.md)
     After that you need to use this command:
     `
     npm run build:dev
     `
     After execution, extension should load into Adobe Animate.
-- Release
-    To build a installer with all packages, you need to fill in certificate details in `scripts/cert.ts` and then run following command:
-    `
-    npm run package
-    `
-    After the command completes, installer files will be available in `dist/package` folder.
-    You can run it or zip and share.
+    From now on you can connect any native or typescript debugger to Animate process and do your own stuff.

 # Examples
 You can find a list of all available examples in ["examples"](/examples/README.md) folder.

 # Issues
 If you find any problem with export process or you just need any help, please report it in [Issues](https://github.com/sc-workshop/SupercellSWF-Animate/issues) or [join our Discord Server](https://discord.gg/uPnDsns6G6)

+> [!TIP]
-Also, native part of plugin saves logs in "%temp%/org.scWorkshop.SupercellSWF_export_log.txt", please provide them along with a description for a faster solution to the problem.
+> Native part of plugin saves logs in "%temp%/org.scWorkshop.SupercellSWF_export_log.txt", please provide them along with a description for a faster solution to the problem.

 # Changelog
 ## v 1.3.3